AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 While, If you focus on simplicity, you might not be able to move as fast initially because you will actually need to think and plan before you start, you will be able to accomplish much more in the long run.
 A lot of simple tools are still very easy, but the focus on simplicity is what is going to help you succeed.

+__Complexity reduces your productivity over time to a point of grinding you to a near halt, whereas simplicity will slow you down initially and then level out to keep you productive for much longer than complexity.__

 ### Conclusion